 Riding a bicycle has become a popular means of commuting to and from work for many in Central Florida.
 Not only does it offer an efficient and reliable means of transportation, but it allows the rider to save on gas and parking costs.
 The risk of injury, however, increases for bicyclists when sharing the road with motorists on busy highways.
 If you are injured in an Orlando bicycle accident, it is important to contact an attorney who is experienced in handling these types of cases.

-Simply being a personal injury attorney may not be enough to successfully win a bicycle accident case.
+Simply being a personal injury attorney in Orlando, FL may not be enough to successfully win a bicycle accident case.
 It helps to have an attorney who is well-versed in local traffic laws, including those laws for bicyclists.
 Just like any other vehicle on the road, bicyclists must follow certain rules of the road.
 Your attorney should be aware of those rules, as well as those that drivers need to follow when sharing the road with bicyclists.
 An attorney who regularly handles bicycle injury cases will be able to accurately determine whether you have a case before proceeding further.

 Reviewing all Circumstances